sree7k7/AWS-Azure-bgp-connection/README.md

 **Note**: If fails, try to execute: **terraform init -upgrade** on terminal and execute cmd: **terraform apply --auto-approve**.

-- Copy the public ip's of vpn gateway for instanc0, 1.
+3. Copy the ASN and public ip's of vpn gateway for instanc0, 1.
-- Copy the ASN.

 ![Azure-vpn-gateway-active-active-mode](pic/azure-vpn-gateway.png)

 AWS

-3. Clone [this](https://github.com/sree7k7/AWS-multi-S2S) repo and deploy ( It will provision: two (cgw) customer gateways, vgw, two s2s connections, vpc, private subent, ec2 ).
+4. Clone [this](https://github.com/sree7k7/AWS-multi-S2S) repo and deploy (It will provision: two customer gateways (CGW's), VGW, two S2S connections, VPC, public/private subnets, EC2).

-4. In parameters.py file change the ip's. *VPNGWinstance0_pip* and
+5. In parameters.py file change the ip's. *VPNGWinstance0_pip* and
 *VPNGWinstance1_pip*. which you copied in above step (see pic).

 ```